kingws/AndroidEventBus/README.md

 NOTE: Registering will only find methods on the immediate class type.
 Otto will not traverse the class hierarchy and add methods from base classes or interfaces that are annotated!!

-Once you have your bus set up and registered, you simply publish your events for the subsribers of that type.
+Once you have your bus set up and registered, you simply publish your events for the subscribers of that type.
 For the purposes of this app, we're publishing an event of type GetInstagramResultsEvent() and passing in a custom hashtag string to the API (more on that in the Retrofit section):

 ```Java
 BusProvider.getInstance().post(new GetInstagramResultsEvent(mHashtag));